The Top Cheap Eats in Nuku'alofa© TongaPocketGuide.com

 Cheap Cafes in Nuku’alofa

-Keeping things affordable for lunch, Tupu’Anga Cafe (Popua) might be famous for its coffee roasters and manioke chips, but their all-day breakfasts and lunch specials rarely pass TOP$20.
+Keeping things affordable for lunch, Tupu’anga Cafe (Ma’ufanga) might be famous for its coffee roasters and manioke chips, but their all-day breakfasts and lunch specials rarely pass TOP$20.
 They also have plenty of light bites, such as lu pies and cassava cake.

-A better-priced panini or toastie than most in Nuku’alofa, Moli Green Cafe (Cnr Fatafehi and Laifone Road) is a good go-to for a reasonable breakfast or lunch.
+A better-priced panini or toastie than most in Nuku’alofa, Moli Green Café (Cnr Fatafehi and Laifone Road) is a good go-to for a reasonable breakfast or lunch with health-focused options like omelettes, fresh smoothies and specialty moringa drinks.
 Most are under TOP$15.

 More Cheap Eats in Nuku’alofa and Tongatapu